ffund/intro-ml-tss21/slides/1-explore-data.md

 * Many social media datasets used for "offensive post" classification have biased labels (especially if they were produced without adequate training procedures in place).
 For example, they may label posts containing African-American dialects of English as "offensive" much more often.
 [Source](https://www.aclweb.org/anthology/P19-1163.pdf), [User-friendly article](https://www.vox.com/recode/2019/8/15/20806384/social-media-hate-speech-bias-black-african-american-facebook-twitter)
 * A dataset of Tweets following Hurricane Sandy makes it looks like Manhattan was the hub of the disaster, because of power blackouts and limited cell service in the most affected areas.
 [Source](https://hbr.org/2013/04/the-hidden-biases-in-big-data)
 * The City of Boston released a smartphone app that uses accelerometer and GPS data to detect potholes and report them automatically.
 But, low income and older residents are less likely to have smartphones, so this dataset presents a skewed view of where potholes are.
 [Source](https://hbr.org/2013/04/the-hidden-biases-in-big-data)

+Change over time: Imagine you train a machine learning model to classify loan applications.
+However, if the economy changes, applicants that were previously considered credit-worthy might not be anymore despite having the same income, as the lender becomes more risk-averse.
+Similarly, if wages increase across the board, the income standard for a loan would increase.

 :::